I have been waiting for this day to come.

 Well, technically it’s still not here yet.
 At the time I am writing this it was been just over a week since Blessed Carlo Acutis was beatified on October 10th, and of course has not yet been canonized a Saint.
 However, I have great confidence that he soon will, and on the day that happens you bet we will make him our patron saint.
 As hinted in the title, Carlo did, in fact, play video games.

 Hearing this for the first time had a big impact on me.
 Technology has moved so fast in recent years that many of the saints that lived even just 50 years ago seemed to have lived in a completely different society than us.
-Luckily the date of Carlo’s death (2006) was recent enough to bypass this effect for the most part.
+Fortunately the date of Carlo’s death (2006) was recent enough to bypass this effect for the most part.

 Blessed Carlo Acutis, pray for us!